gabi89luch/freecodecamp-learn/README.md

 # freecodecamp-learn

-This repo will contain files from the course I've don on freeCodecamp.
+This repo will contain files from the course I've done on freeCodecamp.